hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 The `resolution` is an important argument that sets the "granularity" of the downstream clustering and will need to be optimized for every individual experiment.
 For datasets of 3,000 - 5,000 cells, the `resolution` set between `0.4`-`1.4` generally yields good clustering.
 Increased resolution values lead to a greater number of clusters, which is often required for larger datasets.

 To visualize the cell clusters, there are a few different dimensionality reduction techniques that can be helpful that aim to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
 These methods will require you to input number of PCA dimentions to use for the visualization.
-Here, we will proceed with the [UMAP method](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) for visualizing the clusters.
+Here, we will proceed with the [UMAP method](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) for **visualizing the clusters at a resolution of 0.8**.

 ```r
 # Assign identity of clusters